gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 gem5 -re 03-run-x86-SE.py
 ```

-After running the simulation, you should see a directory called `m5out` in `materials/02-Using-gem5/03-running-in-gem5/03-run-x86-SE`.
+After running the simulation, we should see a directory called `m5out` in `materials/02-Using-gem5/03-running-in-gem5/03-run-x86-SE`.
 Open the file `simerr.txt` in `m5out`.
-You should see two lines that look like this:
+We should see two lines that look like this:

 ```bash
 warn: No behavior was set by the user for work begin.
 Default behavior is resetting the stats and continuing.